pingcap/docs/ticdc/monitor-ticdc.md

 ## Server

-Following is an example of the **Server** panel:
+The following is an example of the **Server** panel:

 ![TiCDC Dashboard - Server metrics](/media/ticdc/ticdc-dashboard-server.png)

 The description of each metric in the **Server** panel is as follows:

-- Uptime: The time that TiKV nodes and TiCDC nodes have been running
+- Uptime: The time for which TiKV nodes and TiCDC nodes have been running
 - Goroutine count: The number of goroutines of a TiCDC node
-- Open FD count: TiCDC The number of file handles opened by TiCDC nodes
+- Open FD count: The number of file handles opened by TiCDC nodes
 - Ownership: The current status of nodes in the TiCDC cluster
 - Ownership history: The ownership history of the TiCDC cluster
 - CPU usage: The CPU usage of TiCDC nodes